hyang66/twitter-bot-attempt/README.md

 my first attempt at a twitter bot :)

 The below are in reverse order of how I worked up to the final bot!
+(Note: cloning this repo won't allow you to make tweets, but by running the generate_sentence function, you can generate your own sentences, based on anything in a file called corpus.txt (left out for space reasons.)

 ## markov_sengen.py:
 This is a bot that will, given a corpus of text, generate new sentences based on the text provided, using a markov chain.